Get started with search

 Search for Azure DevOps Server has the following limitation:

-- Code Search - Extends semantic search with fast, flexible, and precise search results across all your code.
+- Code search - Extends search with fast, flexible, and precise search results across all your code.
 Required for searching repositories.

 - Azure Paths Search - Adds a special search hub to Boards for searching within iterations and area paths without having to create and maintain custom queries.